tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

 - If application requires more searches, use AVL Trees
 - If application requires more insertion and deletion, use Red black trees.

+## Priority Queue
+- Supports getMax, extractMax, insert and delete operations
+- Can be implemented using heap or BST.
+Heap is preferred for following reasons -
+    - heap is implemented using arrays. better locality of reference and cache friendly operations
+    - Although operations are of same time complexity, constants in Binary Search Tree are higher.
+    - We can build a Binary Heap in O(n) time.
+Self Balancing BSTs require O(nLogn) time to construct.
+    - Binary Heap doesn’t require extra space for pointers.
+    - Binary Heap is easier to implement.

 ### Strings C++
 - str6.find(str4) != string::npos. for checking if substring present. returns index of occurence
 -